 Theodulpass is an international high mountain peak at an elevation of 3.336m (10,944ft) above the sea level, located on the border of Switzerland and Italy.
 It's one of the highest roads of Europe.

-Located in the eastern Pennine Alps, the runway to the top, only accesible by 4x4 cars, was closed for public motorized traffic in 2009, but as a cyclist you still may reach the top.
+Set high on the eastern Pennine Alps, the pass, also known as Colle del Teodulo, links the southern Switzerland’s Valais canton and the Valle d'Aosta region of northwest Italy.
+The runway to the top is totally unpaved.
+It was closed for public motorized traffic in 2009, but as a cyclist you still may reach the top.
 It’s a chairlift access trail.
 It's one of the highest roads of the country.

 Pic: Ingrid Sharon Piccolini